Updated 14th April 2022

 • strawberries

 Fruit juices can be high in sugar, too, and not particularly useful for managing insulin resistance.
-They also provide less fiber than the whole fruit.
+They also provide less fiber than whole fruit.

 3. Dairy

-You can still enjoy some dairy treats if you have insulin resistance — they’re a vital source of calcium, which helps keep your bones strong.
 But many cheeses, yogurts, and animal milks contain saturated fats, which may be linked to increased insulin resistance, according to 2020 research.

 Try swapping your saturated fats for healthier fats, such as nuts, seeds, and avocados.